Jesus-PK/SADX-TreeTops/README.md

 * A lot of work and care to ensure the best posible gameplay experience, alongside tons of tweaks through code to improve compatibility alongside other mods.

 ## Compatibility Notes:
-* This mod automatically disables the replaced levels in Dreamcast Conversion, so you don't need to manually disable anything from that mod.
+* This mod automatically disables Sky Deck in Dreamcast Conversion, so you don't need to manually disable anything from that mod.
 * There's a minor mod order issue with Hill Top, so if you play with it enabled, be sure that you load Spyro Triple Pack **under** Hill Top.
 That'll fix it and not affect either of the mods negatively.
 * There's a minor graphic issue with Character Select that only happens Tails version of this level, if you play with this mod enabled you'll see the Sonic race AI spawn (which is disabled).
 This won't affect gameplay.
 * Multiplayer support is currently limited.
 It can be playable but some things might not work as intended for the time being.